FedeDP/libmodule/docs/src/module.rst

   Change recv callback to recv_new_recv

-  :param new_recv: new module's recv; the function has suffix \recv_ concatenated with new_recv.
+  :param new_recv: new module's recv; the function has prefix \recv_ concatenated with new_recv
   :type new_recv: untyped

 .. c:macro:: m_unbecome(void)